scalyr/scalyr-tool/README.md

         Specify the end of the time range to query.
 Uses the same syntax as the "End" field in the log view.
 Defaults to the current time.
     --output=csv|json|json-pretty
-        How to display the results. 'csv' prints all values on a single line, separated by commas.
+        How to display the results. 'csv' prints one value (and its count) per line, separated by commas.
         'json' prints the raw JSON response from the server, as documented at https://www.scalyr.com/help/api#numericQuery. 'json-pretty' also prints the JSON response, but prettyprinted.